simpleinjector/Documentation/source/generichostintegration.rst

 The integration consists of two methods, namely **AddSimpleInjector** and **UseSimpleInjector**, that need to be called at certain stages in the startup phase:

-* **AddSimpleInjector** is an extension on `IServiceCollection` and sets up the ground work for the next method to complete.
+* **AddSimpleInjector** is an extension on `IServiceCollection` and allows the cross wiring of several framework services, such as hosted services, logging, and localization.
+This cross-wiring process is described in more details :ref:`here <cross-wiring-third-party-services>`.
-* **UseSimpleInjector** is an extension on `IHost` and allows Simple Injector to resolve framework components from the underlying `IServiceProvider`.
-This process is called cross wiring and is described in more detail :ref:`here <cross-wiring-third-party-services>`.
+* **UseSimpleInjector** is an extension on `IHost` and finalizes the integration process.
+It is a mandatory last step that tells Simple Injector which `IServiceProvider` it can use to load cross-wired framework services from.
+This allows Simple Injector to resolve framework components from the underlying `IServiceProvider`.

-Both **AddSimpleInjector** and **UseSimpleInjector** methods can be enriched by supplying a delegate that enables extra integration features.
+The **AddSimpleInjector** method can be enriched by supplying a delegate that enables extra integration features.
 For instance:

-* The **AddHostedService<T>** method can be used inside the **AddSimpleInjector** method to hook Hosted Services to the Generic Host pipeline, as discussed below.
+* The **AddHostedService<T>** method allows hooking Hosted Services to the Generic Host pipeline, as discussed below.
-* The **UseLogging** method can be used inside the **UseSimpleInjector** method to allow application components to be injected with `Microsoft.Extensions.Logging.ILogger`.
+* The **AddLogging** method allows application components to be injected with `Microsoft.Extensions.Logging.ILogger`.
 For more information, see :ref:`the Microsoft Logging integration section <microsoft-logging>`.
-* The **UseLocalization** method can be used inside the **UseSimpleInjector** method to allow application components to be injected with `Microsoft.Extensions.Localization.IStringLocalizer`.
+* The **AddLocalization** method allows application components to be injected with `Microsoft.Extensions.Localization.IStringLocalizer`.
 For more information, see :ref:`the Microsoft Logging integration section <microsoft-localization>`.

 .. _using-hosted-services:

 Using Hosted Services
 =====================

-.. container:: Note

-    **WARNING**: Due to breaking changes in ASP.NET Core 3, it is currently impossible to use the `AddHostedService` extension methods with the new `Microsoft.Extensions.Hosting.Host` class.
-If you want to resolve hosted services from Simple Injector while using ASP.NET Core 3, please revert to using `Microsoft.AspNetCore.WebHost` in your `Program` class until we have a fix.

 A Hosted Service is a background task running in an ASP.NET Core service or Console application.
 A Hosted Service implements the `IHostedService` interface and can run at certain intervals.
 When added to the Generic Host or ASP.NET Core pipeline, a Hosted Service instance will be referenced indefinitely by the host.
 This means that your Hosted Service implementation is effectively a **Singleton** and, therefore, will be configured as such by Simple Injector when you call Simple Injector's **AddHostedService<THostedService>** method: